Thunderbolt Ross: Fictional character biography

-Ross' body is later stolen by the Leader, who uses the powers of one of his followers to resurrect Ross.
-He turns him into a mindless replacement for his fallen soldier Redeemer.
+Ross' body is later stolen by the Leader who uses the powers of one of his followers to resurrect him as a replacement for his fallen soldier Redeemer.
 Ross is eventually recovered and revived by agents of the alien Troyjan and returns to the Air Force.
-He later comes up with a more cost-effective method of confronting the Hulk when he is in his childlike stage: active non-resistance.
-He and his men simply do not fire on or engage the Hulk in any way.
-The Hulk, confused, does not smash and leaps away.
+He later comes up with a more cost-effective method of confronting the Hulk: ignoring him.

-Ross would become friends with Banner, but when Betty is seemingly killed due to what both Ross and Banner believed to have been Banner's gamma-irradiated DNA interacting with hers, he once more pursues the Hulk with a vendetta.
+Ross would become friends with Banner, but when Betty is seemingly killed due to what both Ross and Banner believed to have been Banner's gamma-irradiated DNA interacting with Betty's, he once more pursues the Hulk with a vendetta.

-Around this time, General Ryker takes over the pursuit of the Hulk.
+Around this time, General John Ryker takes over the pursuit of the Hulk.
 Ross is indirectly involved, observing when Ryker mentally tortures Banner to try to figure out how the Hulk works.
 The Hulk escapes from Ryker's control and, after several adventures, is lost in space.

 After the Hulk returns from exile and initiates "World War Hulk", General Ross, now a full general, makes his own return, electing to bring the fight to his nemesis once more after the Hulk beats Iron Man.
-After a failed assault on the Hulk, Ross and his men are captured and placed in chains under the watch of the Hulk's Warbound, the army he has brought back from space.
+After a failed assault on the Hulk, Ross and his men are captured and placed in chains under the watch of the Warbound, the army he has brought back from space.
 The Hulk is eventually defeated via satellite weapons that revert him back to his human form.